fourjuaneight/landing/src/posts/spreadsheets.md

   "title": "Spreadsheets",
   "date": "2019-09-08",
   "tags": "productivity",
   "summary": "I like lists.
 I make them all the time to help me keep track of just about anything I need to know.
-There's only so much I can hold in my head at a given time.", "draft": false
+There's only so much I can hold in my head at a given time.
+So offloading certain information for later use frees up my head to focus on executing tasks relating to the listed information.", "draft": false
 }
 ---